rgriff23/rgriff23.github.io/index.md

 *Previous roles*

-* Marketing Data Scientist at [KAYAK](https://www.kayak.com/) (2018-21): I contributed to the full lifecycle of experimentation, machine learning, and reporting projects.
+* Marketing Data Scientist at [KAYAK](https://www.kayak.com/) (2018-21): Contributed to the full lifecycle of experimentation, machine learning, and reporting projects.
-* Lecturer at [Northeastern University](https://cps.northeastern.edu/) (2019-21): I taught Masters-level courses in Data Mining and team project-based Capstone Courses in the College of Professional Studies.
+* Lecturer at [Northeastern University](https://cps.northeastern.edu/) (2019-21): Taught Masters-level courses in Data Mining and team project-based Capstone Courses in the College of Professional Studies.

 **Progressive Analytics**

 I've supported progressive causes through volunteer and consulting work, including:

-* Contributing to the open source Python library [Parsons](https://move-coop.github.io/parsons/html/index.html), which provides core data infrastructure for the progressive movement.
+* Contributing to the open source Python library [Parsons](https://move-coop.github.io/parsons/html/index.html), which provides core data infrastructure for progressive mobilization.
 * Serving as a Data Consultant to [Stand Up America](https://www.standupamerica.com/) to support Get-Out-The-Vote efforts for the 2020 presidential election.
-My analysis of SUA's digital marketing efforts earned an Expy Award from the Analyst Institute.
-Members can view the [full report](https://members.analystinstitute.org/research/stand-up-america-electoral-advertising-program-11988?mc_cid=ad56434e15&mc_eid=74b6c8c8cb) on the website.

 **Research in Evolution & Ecology**